Probate Q&A Series

 • Court File The clerk of superior court keeps all original and amended inventories in the estate file.
 These records remain public unless the court orders sealing.

-• Estate Tax Returns If the estate exceeds federal or North Carolina filing thresholds, the personal representative reports the fair market values on the required returns.
-Consult North Carolina Department of Revenue guidelines.
+• Estate Tax Returns If the estate exceeds applicable federal filing thresholds, the personal representative reports the fair market values on the required returns.
+North Carolina does not currently impose a state estate tax.

 2. Key Takeaways